Pain and anxiety often go hand in hand. Unfortunately, the medications used to relieve them should not.

-The boxes will warn of “extreme sleepiness, respiratory depression, coma and death,” according to a FDA news release.1
+The boxes will warn of “extreme sleepiness, respiratory depression, coma, and death,” according to an FDA news release.1

 “It is nothing short of a public health crisis when you see a substantial increase of avoidable overdose and death related to two widely used drug classes being taken together,” FDA Commissioner Dr. Robert Califf said.
 “We implore healthcare professionals to heed these new warnings and more carefully and thoroughly evaluate, on a patient-by-patient basis, whether the benefits of using opioids and benzodiazepines – or CNS depressants more generally – together outweigh these serious risks.”

 Some common examples of benzodiazepines include drugs like Xanax, Ativan, Klonopin, and Valium.
 In addition to being prescribed for anxiety, doctors also write scripts for central nervous system depressants to treat seizures and insomnia.
 Common opioid painkillers include oxycodone, hydrocodone, and morphine.

 The FDA also is investigating the potential risks of mixing benzodiazepines with medication-assisted opioid replacement therapies, such as Suboxone, which are often used to treat opioid dependence.